bchainhub/foxar/docs/dev/scripting.md

 ## Nonce Management

-During the first execution stage on `forge script`, foundry has to adjust the nonce from the sender to make sure the execution and state are as close as possible to its on-chain representation.
+During the first execution stage on `spark script`, foundry has to adjust the nonce from the sender to make sure the execution and state are as close as possible to its on-chain representation.

 Making sure that `msg.sender` is our signer when calling `setUp()` and `run()` and that its nonce is correct (decreased by one on each call) when calling `vm.broadcast` to create a contract.